Cast & Creative - Creatives

 Associate Sound Designer

-Alex trained at the School of Sound Recording, Manchester, specializing in studio engineering.
+Alex trained at the School of Sound Recording, Manchester, specialising in Studio & Live sound engineering.
 He joined the New Vic in 2013.

 Anji Carroll CDG

-Other credits includes: feature film: Papadopoulos & Sons, West Is West, Mrs Ratcliffe’s Revolution, Out of Depth and The Jolly Boys’ Last Stand; drama-documentary: Curiosity – What Sank Titanic?, Mayday and Joan of Arc, and BBC Radio 4 political drama series Number 10.
+Film includes: Papadopoulos & Sons, West is West, Mrs Ratcliffe’s Revolution.
+Out of Depth and The Jolly Boys’ Last Stand.

-Anji is a member of the Casting Directors’ Guild of Great Britain.
+Anji is a member of the Casting Director’s Guild of Great Britain and Ireland and BAFTA.